 National Domestic Violence Hotline – This nonprofit organization provides crisis intervention, information, and referrals to victims of domestic violence, individuals accused of domestic violence, friends and families.
 The Hotline provides support through advocacy, safety planning, and resources for anyone affected by domestic violence.

-Contact Law Office of Michael J. Price at (512) 354-1880 for a consultation about your domestic violence charges throughout Williamson County and Bell County in Texas.
+Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 or submit an online form for a confidential consultation about your domestic violence charges throughout Williamson County and Bell County in Texas.